 All was going well until I got my first complaint!
 They (my customer) were not happy with the quality of the canvas print and wanted their money back, which put me out of pocket on the wholesale.
 I soon realised that I didn't have the proper Photoshop knowledge or skills needed to manipulate images to ensure they would give the best possible printed result.
-To be honest, I had no photoshop or graphic-manipulation skills at all and was just printing the images in the resolution I had them in.
+To be honest, I had no Photoshop or graphic-manipulation skills at all and was just printing the images in the resolution I had them in.

 Next, my printer developed a problem which I wasn't able to fix without calling out an engineer.
-He arrived next day which was great, however the two parts needed to fix my printer wouldn't be available for another four days!
+He arrived next day which was great; however, the two parts needed to fix my printer wouldn't be available for another four days!
 I was backed into a corner and had to agree to this.
 I was almost £350 lighter with nothing to show for it.

-Outsourcing Your Canvas Prints in Your Business
+Outsourcing Canvas Prints

 With sales building up and no printer to meet demand, I was running out of options.
-I didn't want to refund all that lovely money sitting in my Paypal account.
+I didn't want to refund all that lovely money sitting in my PayPal account.

 So, I started to look at my competitors again and took the plunge of contacting a few to see if they would offer me a discount if I ordered a block of prints at the same time.
 I was sitting on over 20 sales I needed to process so hoped I could negotiate a decent discount that would mean I could keep my customers happy, whilst at the same time ensuring I wasn't going to be out of pocket.
-I got a number of positive responses, and eventually went with someone who agreed to do the canvas prints for £17 each, inclusive of packaging and UK mainland delivery, if I ordered at least 10 (separate) prints.
+I got a number of positive responses, and I eventually went with someone who agreed to do the canvas prints for £17 each, inclusive of packaging and UK mainland delivery, if I ordered at least 10 (separate) prints.

-Not only was I able to fulfil my customers orders, I was still able to make a profit by outsourcing the printing.
+Not only was I able to fulfil my customers' orders, I was still able to make a profit by outsourcing the printing.
 Now, this was getting interesting.

-Developing My Canvas Printing Business
+Developing the Business

 I soon decided to sell off all my printing equipment and outsource the work 100% percent.
 This has to be the best decision I've ever made.
 I am able to make between £12-£15 profit per sale using the same principal.
 I have been doing this for around two years now and am averaging about 80 sales per week!